 According to the Censuses, George worked successively as a railway postal clerk, an insurance agent and clerk of courts at Bangor.

 George Parker Gould was born 2 September 1870 at Orono, Maine, the son of Charles M. and Mary Frances (Gilman) Gould, who were born at Lisbon Falls, Maine, and Sebec, Maine, respectively.

 George's paternal grandparents were Jessaniah "Niah" Gould and Priscilla (Whitney) Gould.
 His maternal grandparents were Benjamin O. and Alice Kent (Morrison) Gilman.

 If George married, I didn't find a record of it.
 He was a dry goods merchant at Bangor and Orono.

 I found a death record for a George P. Gould, age 92, at Bangor, Maine, on 27 July 1961.
 Online trees give that death date for each George, another indication of how you have to take online trees with a grain of salt.
 Working out the lifespans points to its being the death record of George Pendleton Gould.

-Again, if you recognize the young man in the photograph as either of these George Goulds, or perhaps another George Gould, please leave a comment or contact me directly.
+Again, if you recognize the young man in the photograph as either of these George Goulds, or perhaps another George Gould, please leave a comment for the benefit of other researchers.